top of page

 • 3 min read

-These incidents can result in serious injuries, including gunshot wounds, traumatic brain injuries, spinal cord trauma, severe burns, amputations, and wrongful death.
+These incidents can result in serious injuries, including gunshot wounds, traumatic brain injuries, spinal cord trauma, and wrongful death.

-Claims involving alleged firearm defects are often investigated under product liability law.
+Claims involving firearm defects are investigated under product liability law.

 What Is an Accidental Firearm Discharge?

-An accidental firearm discharge generally refers to a firearm firing unintentionally because of an alleged malfunction, safety failure, or unintended mechanical operation.
+An accidental firearm discharge generally refers to a firearm firing unintentionally because of a malfunction, safety failure, or unintended mechanical operation.

 • discharged while holstered